10 Vibrators That'll Hit Your G-Spot

 The elusive G-spot is less of a spot and more of an area.
 It's said to be located behind the pubic bone region and is made up of a series of glands and ducts.
 This spongy patch of tissue also connects to the back of the clitoris, making it a haven of pleasure.
 That’s right, even that internal G-spot stimulation is really clitoral stimulation.
 The clitoris is magical.

 Since the G-spot is located in an upward-tilting area, (to find it, insert two fingers into the vagina and hook them upwards toward the belly button), there are special toys to help you reach it.
-With no futher ado, here are 10 amazing G-spot vibrators
+Broaden your collection with these 10 amazing G-spot vibrators.